 This is an example of a situational interview question, which asks candidates to imagine a hypothetical situation and talk through how they would respond.
-These types of questions help hiring managers to understand how you think and how you approach solving a problem.
+These types of questions help hiring managers understand how you think and how you approach solving a problem.

 In asking how you’d deal with an angry customer, an interviewer wants to gauge your level of preparedness for this inevitable situation.
 They also want to assess your knowledge of techniques for diffusing tense situations.